revgizmo/engager/CONTRIBUTING.md

 - **Clean Merge**: Standard process, no conflicts
 - **Merge Conflicts**: Rebase required before merge
 - **Branch Protection**: Use admin override when appropriate
-- **CI Pending / Blocked**: While CI is blocked, self-merge is allowed if `scripts/pre-pr-validation.R` and `scripts/save-context.sh` both complete successfully locally and results are recorded in the PR.
+- **CI Pending / Blocked**: While CI is blocked (Issue #406), self-merge is allowed if `scripts/pre-pr-validation.R` and `scripts/save-context.sh` both complete successfully locally and results are recorded in the PR.

 ### Time Estimates
 - **Low**: <10 files, documentation (10-15 min)